fluxcd/flux/docs/tutorials/get-started.md

----
-title: Get started with Flux
+# Get started with Flux
-linkTitle: Get started
-weight: 10
----

 This short guide shows a self-contained example of Flux and just takes a couple of minutes to get set up.
 By the end you will